-Effective treasury management will provide support towards the achievement of Council Plan aims and objectives.
+Effective treasury management provides support towards the achievement of all Council Plan aims and objectives.
 Treasury management is an integral part of the Council's finances providing for cash flow management and financing of capital schemes.
-It therefore underpins all of the Council's aims.

 EXECUTIVE SUMMARY

 The Report presents the restated Treasury Policy Statement and the Treasury Management Strategy Statement (TMSS).
 The Strategy document is informed by guidance and advice provided by the Council's treasury advisors, Link Asset Services Ltd.